Opening Hours

 We provide extended hours surgeries (outside of normal hours) for those who are not able to attend during normal working hours.
 Please be aware that these surgeries are for routine appointments only.
 If you need to be seen as an emergency, you will be redirected to the out of hour’s service.

 Early morning surgeries are operated from 07:00 on Tuesdays and Fridays from High Green Health Centre, and Wednesdays from Burncross Surgery.
-We also provide late appointments on Tuesday evenings at Burncross Surgery, with the last appointment time being 19:30. *Access to the premises during these times is strictly by appointment only*
+Burncross Surgery also hosts the Extended Access Hub from 6.30pm until 9.30pm on Mondays and Thursdays *Access to the premises during these times is strictly by appointment only*.
+More details can be found at www.primarycaresheffield.org.uk/ea-north-west

 Protected Learning Initiatives (12:30 - 18:00)